neuronupheaval/arduinotimer/README.md

 to the GND (buzzer's black or - terminal).

 At any time, you can press the Reset button to go back to Mode 1.

-## Acknowledgement

-Thank you for using Arduino Timer!

-Special thanks to Selina, my mom, who encouraged me to finish this gift in time for her 70th birthday party.

--Marcelo